 Or let's just make it really easy, right?

-And then somewhere in the suit, I reckon I realized, oh shit, I used to represent Target.
+And then somewhere in the suit, I reckon I realize, oh, shit, I used to represent Target, but I didn't know that because they must add a different name.

 They must have been named something different back then.

-That could give you, that would lead to the same result.
+That could give you, that would lead to the same result, right?

-Well, the thing that typically comes up would be this client asked me to do something six months ago, and I thought it was all above board when it happened.
+Oh, well, the thing that the thing that typically comes up like would be: this client asked me to do something six months ago, and I thought it was all above board when it happened.

 And I've recently discovered facts that say that's not above board.